thewhodidthis/shaderexpress/README.md

 ## usage

 Need disable controls for iOS pointermove events to work in fullscreen mode.
-Also, picture-in-picture is known to [not work programmatically on Firefox](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement/requestPictureInPicture#browser_compatibility) at the moment.
+Also, picture-in-picture is known to be [unavailable programmatically on Firefox](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement/requestPictureInPicture#browser_compatibility) at the moment.

 ```html
 <!-- Mark it up. -->